RaykoEZ/SimTech_Crowd/README.md

 To start a session, click play in the Unreal Engine editor.

-Basic parameters of the smulation (such as number of agents, their velocity and force gain limits) Most of the internal properties are editable in source.
+Basic parameters of the smulation (such as number of agents, their velocity and force gain limits) Most of the internal properties are editable in source and Engine's Property Editor by selecting MySimWorld, MyPreyPack or MyPredatorPack in the World Outliner.

 ### To generate your own agent groups:
 ___